-We counter cyber-bullying by getting students to post positive comments.
-Our members post positive and relevant comments, over a million comments a year.
-These positive comments benefit both the readers of the comments, as well as the poster of the comment.
+Sunfull Mission: POST positive comments Sunfull members counter cyberbullying by getting students to post positive comments.
+Our members have posted positive and relevant comments that total over 7.5 million comments since 2007.
+These positive comments benefit both the readers of the comments, as well as the posters of the comment.

-The problem is when the disagreements become vicious and comments intended to hurt another person are posted on the Internet.
+The problem is when the disagreements become vicious, and comments intended to hurt another person are posted on the internet.
 The volume of negative comments can overwhelm the discussion, drowning out the constructive comments.

 Students in Korea who are participating in the Sunfull program:

-We work with businesses and organizations to encourage their members to post positive and thoughtful comments, as well as to support the expansion and operation of the Sunfull Movement.
+We work with various businesses and organizations to encourage their members to post positive and thoughtful comments, as well as to support the expansion and operation of the Sunfull Movement.

 Businesses and organizations may help Sunfull by providing financial support, and by helping to promote and implement the Sunfull program at schools in their area.